Print

 2

-In a 50 mL Erlenmeyer flask, dissolve 1 g of BC headache powder in 20 mL of diethyl ether.
+In a 50 mL Erlenmeyer flask, dissolve 1 g of headache powder (the contents of one packet) in 20 mL of diethyl ether.
 The headache powder contains some binders which are insoluble in ether.
-All of the powder may not disolve, but this is not a problem.
+All of the powder may not dissolve, but this is not a problem.

 3